flathub/org.freedesktop.Sdk.Extension.openjdk17/README.md

 This extension contains the OpenJDK 17 Java Runtime Environment (JRE) and Java Developement Kit (JDK).

-OpenJDK 17 is the current long-term support (LTS) version.
+OpenJDK 17 is the previous long-term support (LTS) version.

-For the previous LTS version, see the [OpenJDK 11](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk11) extension.
+For the current LTS version, see the [OpenJDK 21](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk21) extension.

 For the current latest (non-LTS) version, see the [OpenJDK](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk) extension.